JosephLai241/URS/README.md

 When exporting raw comments, all top-level comments are listed first, followed by second-level, third-level, etc.

-Of all scrapers included in this program, this takes the longest to scrape.
-Scraping speed will also depend on the submission's popularity and your internet connection speed.
+Of all scrapers included in this program, this takes the longest to execute.
+PRAW returns submission comments in level order: all top-level comments are listed first, followed by all second-level comments, then third, etc. This means scrape speeds are proportional to the submission's popularity.
+Your internet connection speed is also another aspect to consider.

 ***NOTE:*** You cannot specify the number of raw comments returned.
 The program with scrape all comments from the submission.